clamp131/Active-DNA-transposons-in-animals/insertion_mapping/README.md

-# Insersion site mapping workflow
+# Insertion site mapping workflow

 This is a [Snakemake](https://github.com/snakemake/snakemake) workflow for recovering the TE insertion sites from sequencing data.

 ## Dependencies installation

-- [Snakemake](https://github.com/snakemake/snakemake) needs to be installed before runnig the workflow.
+- [Snakemake](https://github.com/snakemake/snakemake) needs to be installed before running the workflow.
-- Other dependencies are defined by [`workflow/env/*.yaml`](workflow/env/) and can be automaticly installed if [Conda](https://github.com/conda/conda) or [Mamba](https://github.com/mamba-org/mamba) is available.
-Otherwise, manual insallation of these packages are needed.
+- Other dependencies are defined by [`workflow/env/*.yaml`](workflow/env/) and can be automatically installed if [Conda](https://github.com/conda/conda) or [Mamba](https://github.com/mamba-org/mamba) is available.
+Otherwise, manual installation of these packages is needed.

 ## Preparing genome files